Kaya Okuno

 Kaya Okuno (奥野 香耶, Okuno Kaya) is a Japanese voice actress from Iwate Prefecture.
-She is affiliated with 81 Produce.
+She was previously affiliated with 81 Produce and is currently freelance.

 Career

 When Okuno graduated from high school, she told her parents that she wanted to go to a voice-acting vocational school; however, her parents were against the idea, and she ended up enrolling in a four-year university affiliated to her high school.

 She went on to pass the 2nd Anison Vocal Audition of Avex and 81 Produce's Wake Up, Girls!
 AUDITION held in September 2012.
 Since 2013, she has been active as a sub-leader of voice-acting unit Wake Up, Girls!.

 In January 2014, she made her voice-acting debut as Kaya Kikuma in the anime series Wake Up, Girls!.

 In 2015, she won the Special Award at the 9th Seiyu Awards on Wake Up, Girls!.

 In 2018, she voiced the character of Unzen Inori, who won second place at the Onsen Musume Yunohana Collection 1st General Elections (in the group-unaffiliated division), and had the opportunity to make her debut as a solo artist.

-She will be the voice provider for an upcoming Cevio AI/SynthesizerV voicebank, Hanakuma Chifuyu.
+On April 1, 2025, she announced through her personal X account that she had left 81 Produce on March 31 and would continue on working freelance.